IBTECH-SA/Commons/UniversalMessaging/ReadMe.md

 ### Running project:
- 1. Download and import the project in eclipse.
+ 1. Download and open the solution in visual studio.
- 2. Modify required configuration in app.config file
+ 2. Modify required configurations in app.config file
  3. Run Subscriber.cs, connection details will be added to the console.
  4. Whenever a message is recieved from the topic, it will be dispalyed in console